QianrXU/Study-Planner/README.md

 ### 3. Project Management and Plans
 Project management is spread out across multiple spots.
 The team will normally type out responsibilities we have agreed on during meetings in the agenda/meeting notes, this then gets gets broken up into "work chunks" that are added to the team's Github project planning area.
 Additionally, the team utilises a GANTT chart to visualise the timeline and important dates/deadlines we have to consider.
 + **GitHub project planning page**.
 On the following link, the team will be splitting up smaller chunks of work and allocating them to their assigned team member.
 Here we will be able to follow the progress of each other's work, either in a table or as a Kanban board. https://github.com/users/QianrXU/projects/1
 + **GitHub repository**.
 The team have decided we will all create our separate branches and that we will talk to each other before merging with the main branch.
-The following link contains our project's repository. https://github.com/QianrXU/Study-Planner
+The following link contains our project's repository.
+Please note, for this link to work you need to be invited to join. https://github.com/QianrXU/Study-Planner
 + **Project timeline**.
-The team felt the need to create a timeline where we could enter important dates and sprints in a visual way. https://uniwa.sharepoint.com/:x:/r/teams/CITS5206SEM-22022-StudyPlannerTeam1/Shared%20Documents/Study%20Planner%20Team%201/Study_Planner_Timeline%20(GANTT%20chart).xlsx?d=w2c73dcbc733846fea6abec1d7c534c20&csf=1&web=1&e=MAc9jP
+The team felt the need to create a timeline where we could enter important dates, meetings and sprints in a visual way. https://uniwa.sharepoint.com/:x:/r/teams/CITS5206SEM-22022-StudyPlannerTeam1/Shared%20Documents/Study%20Planner%20Team%201/Study_Planner_Timeline%20(GANTT%20chart).xlsx?d=w2c73dcbc733846fea6abec1d7c534c20&csf=1&web=1&e=MAc9jP

 ### 4. Other
 The following two documents cover a little bit from all three points above.